 - Test your total workflow.
 Make a test live stream and broadcast privately.
 Does everything work properly?

-If your software and equipment do well with all of these tests, you should be good to go.
+If your video streaming software and equipment do well with all of these tests, you should be good to go.

 You want a resolution that provides a clear image without being too big to transmit without lagging.
-Professional broadcasters typically opt for 1280 x 720 pixels (720p), 1920 x 1080 pixels (1080p).
+Professional broadcasters typically opt for 1280 x 720 pixels (720p) or 1920 x 1080 pixels (1080p).

 As a broadcaster, maximizing the quality of your broadcasts is a must.
 This post should give you a decent grip on how to improve your stream quality.